Kevin Smith's unrealized projects: Buckaroo Banzai TV series

-In 2018, Smith dropped the pilot Hollyweed for an up-and-coming streaming service Rivit TV.
-Described as “Clerks in a weed dispensary”, the pilot starred Smith, Donnell Rawlings, Adam Brody, Jason Mewes, Frankie Shaw, and Ralph Garman.
-The pilot was shot in the summer of 2017.
-Rivit TV is a crowdfunding focused streamer where viewers can fund a show.
-The plan was to raise $5 million for a six-episode first season.
-After a 45 day campaign, the plan wasn't met; but due to the positive response, Rivit TV and other partners were instead gonna fund three episodes instead of the planned six.
-As of 2021, Rivit TV is working under the name DevoTV, the show wasn't picked up, and the pilot is still available to watch under third-party YouTube channels.

 Sam and Twitch TV series

 In a February 2017 exclusive interview with Deadline, the head of BBC America revealed that Smith was attached to write, direct, and executive produce a Sam and Twitch police procedural for BBC America.
 Similar to the comic book, each episode of the series was planned to follow a closed-ended procedural format, with certain character-serialized aspects to the storytelling.
 As of 2017, no new updates have been announced for Sam and Twitch.

 Plastic Man animated film

-Kevin Smith, at one point, mentioned at Calgary Comic and Entertainment Expo that he met with then DC Entertainment head Geoff Johns and pitched an animated film based on the DC Comics character Plastic Man.
+Smith mentioned at the Calgary Comic and Entertainment Expo that he met with DC Entertainment head Geoff Johns and pitched an animated film based on the DC Comics character Plastic Man.
 Although a script has been written, but not much info has been given as of April 2017.